 How many residences have switched to metered billing?

-Since we established a metered residential rate in 2012 and offered property owners the opportunity to switch over to metered billing, more than 150 homes and eleven strata developments have switched.
+Since we established a metered residential rate in 2012 and offered property owners the opportunity to switch over to metered billing, more than 150 homes and twelve strata developments have switched.

 Why would customers want to switch?